Scaless/enumbra/README.md

 All of the general rules of [C++ bit fields](https://en.cppreference.com/w/cpp/language/bit_field) still apply:
 * Their layout is implementation defined and non-portable, so do not transfer them over the network or serialize without a conversion method.
 * The underlying type of an enum determines the minimum storage, padding, and alignment.
-Adjacent bit fields with mixed underlying types cannot share storage.
+* Adjacent bit fields with mixed underlying types may or may not share storage.
+* It is implementation defined if bit fields may straddle type boundaries vs. introduce padding.
 * The `|=`,`&=`, and `^=` operators require returning a non-const reference which cannot be done with bit fields.
 You can still assign using a temporary like so: `V.x = V.x | EDirectionFlags::North`.

 # Building
 This section refers to building enumbra itself, not the generated code.
 See the Generators section for generated code requirements.

-enumbra requires a C++17 compiler and builds on Windows with Visual Studio 2019/2022.
+enumbra requires a C++17 compiler and is primarily tested to build on Windows with Visual Studio 2019/2022.

 If you are on another OS/compiler and would like to add native support, open an issue/PR.
 I suck at cmake so don't expect any help.

-enumbra uses vcpkg for a couple of dependencies.
-Modify CMakeSettings.json and set cmakeToolchain to point to your vcpkg toolchain file.
+enumbra uses vcpkg manifests for a couple of dependencies.
+Modify CMakeSettings.json and set cmakeToolchain to point to your vcpkg installation.

 # Limitations
 1. TOML integers are represented by INT64, therefore values greater than INT64_MAX cannot be represented currently.
 The plan is to eventually support an optional string format for values not representable by INT64.
 Until then, the toml parser should give you one of the following warnings: